FITS-Matching/FITS-Matching.github.io/index.md

   </body>
 </html>

-### 4.Summary
+### 5.Summary
 <html>
   <body>
     <p>
       For CC, NCC and PCE algorithms, using subtraction to calculate FITS may result in fluctuation of  results, which may degrade the performance of our fingerprint matching algorithm.
-Instead, using division facilitates threshold choosing and enhances the stability.
+Instead, using **division** facilitates threshold choosing and enhances the stability.
     </p>
   </body>
 </html>

 <!-- ### 2-1.1111